-- Ensure that all individuals who work with children in the organisation have undertaken the appropriate training, have had the relevant DBS checks, and adhere to the required practices for safeguarding children as outlined in Wavepower.
+- Ensure that all individuals who work with children and vulnerable adults in the organisation have undertaken the appropriate training, have had the relevant DBS checks, and adhere to the required practices for safeguarding children as outlined in Wavepower.

-- Ensure that all individuals who will be working or will work with children in the organisation have been recruited in accordance with the ASA Safe Recruitment Policy.
+- Ensure that all individuals who will be working or will work with children and vulnerable adults in the organisation have been recruited in accordance with the Swim England Safe Recruitment Policy.

-- Ensure that all individuals who work with children in the organisation have the appropriate training, code of conduct and good practice to follow in line with the guidance in Wavepower.
+- Ensure that all individuals who work with children and vulnerable adults in the organisation have the appropriate training, code of conduct and good practice to follow in line with the guidance in Wavepower.

-- Provide all members of the organisation and parents of members with the opportunity to raise concerns in a safe and confidential manner if they have a concern about a child’s welfare.
+- Provide all members of the organisation and parents of members with the opportunity to raise concerns in a safe and confidential manner if they have a concern about a child’s and vulnerable adult’s welfare.

-- Ensure that all child safeguarding matters, whether they be concerns about child welfare or protection, are dealt with appropriately in accordance with the guidance for reporting and action in Wavepower.
+- Ensure that all child and vulnerable adult safeguarding matters, whether they be concerns about welfare or protection, are dealt with appropriately in accordance with the guidance for reporting and action in Wavepower.

-- Ensure that confidentiality is maintained appropriately and in line with the best interests of the child.
+- Ensure that confidentiality is maintained appropriately and in line with the best interests of the child or vulnerable adult.

-- Ensure all papers relating to child safeguarding matters are held in a safe and secure manner.
+- Ensure all papers relating to child and vulnerable adult safeguarding matters are held in a safe and secure manner.